How to define words (terms) - features of a definition

 It makes no sense to use unknown words to define a term.
 If an unknown word is used in a definition, it has to be defined (explained) afterwards.

-Definition: A definition ...
+Definition: A definition is a rule that ...

 If one criterion is not met, it is not a definition.